kudobuilder/kudo/keps/0012-framework-extensions.md

 ## Summary

-Business organizations sometimes require additional requirements not captured by an available FrameworkVersion.
-Rather than having to fork and maintain a patched copy of Framework, Extending a framework will allow for additions and customizations to be made to frameworks to meet additional business needs.
+Generic implementations of frameworks don't capture all customizations that are required for all end users.
+Rather than having to fork and maintain a patched version of a Framework, Extending a framework will allow for additions and customizations to be made to frameworks to meet additional business needs.

 ## Motivation